Parimal7/parimal7.github.io/_posts/2019-07-14-Installing-LAMP-stack-on-Ubuntu-18.04-LTS.md

+---
+layout: post
+title: Installing LAMP stack on Ubuntu 18.04 LTS
+subtitle: A tutorial on how to install the linux-apache-mysql-php stack for web development.
+tags: [web-dev]
+---

 This guide will cover how to install a LAMP ( Linux, Apache, MySQL, PHP ) stack on your Ubuntu machines.

 Most of this guide is taken from the following two tutorials –